Almost Sure Convergence of Randomized Urn Models with Application to Elephant Random Walk: Introduction

 In Section~\ref{sec: lv}, we state the model and the main results.
-In Corollary~\ref{cor: iid}, we extend the result for i.i.d.\ replacement matrices in \cite{AthreyaNey, Zhang12} and prove it under $L^1$ assumptions rather than $L \log_+ L$ conditions.
-Corollary~\ref{cor: L log L} studies adapted replacement matrices, when they are majorized by a $L \log_+ L$ random variable.
-In Section~\ref{sec:urn}, the main tool for the proof -- an appropriate result on stochastic approximation -- was provided and the main results were proven.
-Finally, in Section~\ref{sec:erw}, we apply the results for the urn model to study a delayed elephant random walk on $d$-dimensional nonnegative orthant with randomly reinforced memory.
+Theorem~\ref{thm: iid} extends the result for i.i.d.\ replacement matrices in \cite{AthreyaNey, Zhang12} under $L^1$ condition only.
+Corollary~\ref{cor: L log L} studies adapted replacement matrices, majorized by a $L \log_+ L$ random variable.
+In Section~\ref{sec:urn}, the main tool for the proof -- an appropriate result on stochastic approximation -- is provided and the main results are proven.
+Finally, in Section~\ref{sec:erw}, we apply the results for the urn to study a delayed elephant random walk on $d$-dimensional nonnegative orthant with randomly reinforced memory.